has2k1/plydata/README.rst

     import pandas as pd
     import numpy as np
-    from plydata import define, query, if_else
+    from plydata import define, query, if_else, ply

     # NOTE: query is the equivalent of dplyr's filter but with
     #      slightly different python syntax  for the expressions